Signaturgruppen-A-S/signaturgruppen-broker-documentation/transactionsigning/transaction-signing.md

 ### Usage of Prompt=login

-Per default, Nets eID Broker will keep a session with the end-user which will be reused for authentication requests if able based on the authentication request parameters.
+Per default, Signaturgruppen Broker will keep a session with the end-user which will be reused for authentication requests if able based on the authentication request parameters.

 The transaction text flow is a sub-flow available to select authentications and is considered an optional parameter for these flows which is activated for these flows only when the user is doing an interaction authentication with a supported identity provider like MitID.